threexc/yocto-tekton/README.md

 Where <deployment_name> can be whatever you'd like (meta-python expects it to be "yocto-sstate" by default).

-Note that this process is mainly for demonstrative purposes right now - Helm appears to be too limited for supporting the Tekton CRDs like pipelines at the moment.
+**Note:** This process is mainly for demonstrative purposes right now - Helm appears to be too limited for supporting the Tekton CRDs like pipelines at the moment (see below).

 ### Notes/Lessons Learned